wa-phil/cschat/README.md

 - **Added Retrieval-Augmented Generation (RAG) support:** Users can ingest, search, and clear external documents for use in chat context.
 - **Major menu system upgrade:** Interactive, keyboard-navigable menu (invoked with Escape) for commands, model/provider selection, and RAG actions.
 Supports filtering and quick selection.
 - Improved user input handling and extensibility for new commands and providers.
+- **Introduced tools:** Register and invoke custom tools via `tools` command or model-suggested tool use.
+Extend assistant capabilities with new tools.